-- A number of ownerships: The greater the number of previous ownerships, the greater is the rate of depreciation.
+- Several ownerships: The greater the number of previous ownerships, the greater the depreciation rate.
 Thus, it is always advisable to check for previous owners in case you plan to buy a used car.

-- Mileage: A car with higher mileage will lower down the value of your car, and the resale value will be less.
+- Mileage: A car with higher mileage will lower the value of your car, and the resale value will be less.
 This is because due to higher mileage, the car can be used more to cover long distances.
 This leads to more wear and tear resulting in higher depreciation.

 - Popularity: Let’s say a car is popular and is desired by people for a longer period.
-Then the resale of the car will be more as compared to those cars which go out of demand in a few years.
+Then the car resale will be more than those cars which go out of demand in a few years.

 - Maintenance: If the cars are not maintained regularly, then the cars will tend to depreciate faster.

-- Condition of Car: The car which has been damaged due to accident or any other reason, its value will start to diminish.
+- Condition of Car: The car which has been damaged due to an accident or any other reason, its value will start to diminish.
 Since the new owner will have to incur charges for fixing it or maybe use it in that condition itself, it reflects the look or feel of an old car that is not in a proper condition.
 Thus, it reduces in value.

-This article has been a guide to what is depreciation for cars.
-Here we discuss how to calculate car depreciation and its rate along with examples and factors affecting it.
+This article has been a guide to what is Depreciation For Cars.
+We explain how to calculate it along with rate table, example & factors affecting depreciation value.
 You may learn more about financing from the following articles –